Divisible Codes: Basic results for -divisible multisets of points

 For a direct entry observe that the intersection of each $k$-space $K$ with an arbitrary subspace $S$ of codimension at most $k-1$ consists of $[i]_q$ points for some integer $1\le i\le k$ and that these numbers all are congruent to $1$ modulo $q$.
 Going over to complements we end up with numbers of points that are congruent to zero modulo $q$.
 If $q=p^2$ we can apply the same idea using Baer subspaces and in general we have to consider subfield subcodes, see e.g.\ \cite[Section 5.8]{assmus1998polynomial}.
 To compute the dimension of the resulting span and to compare it with the Hamada formula or one of its simplifications in special cases then is the, of course unavoidable, technical part if an exhaustive classification is desired. \end{nremark}

 \begin{nexample} Consider the incidences between points and planes in $\PG(3,2)$.
 The incidence matrix $A$ and the resulting matrix after applying the Gaussian elimination algorithm of $\Z$, see Example~\ref{example_kernel_gauss} for the technical details, are given by and So, the $2$-rank of $A$ equals $5$ and the corresponding kernel of $A^\top$ has dimension $10$.
 The associated necessary conditions are sums over point multiplicities that are congruent to zero modulo $2$.
 The conditions $\cM(H)-\#\cM\equiv 0\pmod 4$ from Lemma~\ref{lem:union_subspaces} for each hyperplane $H$ in $\PG(3,2)$ can be concluded from the kernel approach if we compute modulo $4$.
 Here the rank of $A$ equals $11$ and the corresponding kernel of $A^\top$ has dimension $4$.
-(As in Example~\ref{example_kernel_gauss} we again have the trivial constraint $0\equiv 0\pmod 4$, so that $2^4=1+\qbin{4}{3}{2}$.) \end{nexample} \begin{question}{Research problem}Determine {\lq\lq}$p^r$-ranks{\rq\rq} and suitable bases of incidence matrices between points and $k$-spaces in $\PG(v-1,q)$ (cf.~e.g.~\cite{brent1987determinants} for rank computations over $\Z/m\Z$). \end{question}
+(As in Example~\ref{example_kernel_gauss} we again have the trivial constraint $0\equiv 0\pmod 4$, so that $2^4=1+\qbin{4}{3}{2}$.) \end{nexample}

 Note that Exercise~\ref{exercise_counting_oversubspaces} can be used to deduce

 for a multiset of points $\cM$ in $\PG(v-1,q)$, where $S$ is an $s$-dimensional subspace with $1\le s\le v-1$. \begin{nexercise} Show